Lo de las redes sociales y los menores de 16 (y los tecnobrós)

 …aunque en aquel momento esto se refería al uso de ordenadores para perseguir delitos, peleándose con catálogos de huellas digitales o usando sistemas de información geográficos, por ejemplo, pero también digitalizando procesos como en cualquier otra organización.

-Y no sigo porque, según esta lista de episodios en la Wikipedia2, el siguiente no se emitiría hasta febrero.
+Y no sigo porque, según esta lista de episodios en la Wikipedia, el siguiente no se emitiría hasta febrero.

 Apa, el mes que viene más (ya decidiremos si solo con Byte o con el añadido de Computer Chronicles).